Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Intersection Numbers

-The regular subdivision of the cones $\n_{35}$, $\n_{153}$ and $\n_{235}$ introduces $m{-}1$ MPCP Cox divisors $D_{5+k}\mapsfrom(-k,-k,1)$ for $k\<=1,2,\dots,(m{-}1)$.
-While this considerably increases the collection of intersection numbers, it effectively replaces \ftn{The mechanics of this owes to the fact that when a cone is subdivided, $\s\<\to\vs_1\<\uplus\vs_2$, its sub-cones, $\vs_1,\vs_2$, {\em\/replace\/} $\s$ in the specification of the \mFn, so that $\s$ enters the Stanley--Reisner (``irrelevant'') ideal.
+Much as with the 2-dimensional $\EE[2,\sharp]m$, only the first of these,~\eqref{e:3EmC111}, $C_1^{~3}(\EE[3,\sharp]m)\<=C_1^{~3}(\EE[2]m)\,=C_3(\ME[2]m)\,=64{+}8m$, agrees with Table~\ref{t:3Emlist}; the other two Chern numbers are fractional for $m\<>2$, disagree with Table~\ref{t:3Emlist} and fail to satisfy the Todd--Hirzebruch theorem~\eqref{e:T24}.
+The smooth subdivision of $\n_{35}$, $\n_{153}$ and $\n_{235}$ identifies $m{-}1$ submanifolds, $D_{5+k}\mapsfrom(-k,-k,1)$ for $k\<=1,2,\dots,(m{-}1)$.
+While significantly increasing the array of intersection numbers, this effectively replaces \footnote{The mechanics of this owes to the fact that when a cone is subdivided, $\s\<\to\vs_1\<\uplus\vs_2$, its sub-cones, $\vs_1,\vs_2$, {\em\/replace\/} $\s$ in the specification of the multifan, so that $\s$ enters the Stanley--Reisner ideal.
 Thus, when $\n_{35}$ in the top, mid-left ($m\<=2$) in Figure~\ref{f:3EmSNP} is subdivided by adding $\n_6$, the Stanley--Reisner ideal acquires contributions from both $\n_{35}$ and $\n_{46}$, and so also $\n_{35i}$ and $\n_{46i}$ for all $i=1,\dots,6$.
-The absence of the latter 3-cones from the (unit-subdivided) \mFn\ enforces the vanishing of the corresponding intersection numbers: $D_3{\cdot}D_5{\cdot}D_i\sim0$ and $D_4{\cdot}D_6{\cdot}D_i\sim0$.} $\frc2m\to2m$ in~\eqref{e:3EmC12}--\eqref{e:3EmC3}, somewhat akin to the effective replacement~\eqref{e:C2smoothing}.
-This makes the divisor intersection computed Chern numbers~\eqref{e:3EmChN} perfectly reproduce the cone-degree results in Table~\ref{t:3Emlist}, and of course also satisfy the Todd--Hirzebruch identity~\eqref{e:T24}.
+The absence of the latter 3-cones from the (smoothly subdivided) multifan enforces the vanishing of the corresponding intersection numbers: $D_3{\cdot}D_5{\cdot}D_i\sim0$ and $D_4{\cdot}D_6{\cdot}D_i\sim0$.} $\frc2m\<\to2m$ in~\eqref{e:3EmC12}--\eqref{e:3EmC3}, somewhat akin to~\eqref{e:C2smoothing}.
+This makes the intersection number computed Chern numbers~\eqref{e:3EmChN} perfectly reproduce the cone-degree results in Table~\ref{t:3Emlist}, and of course also satisfy the Todd--Hirzebruch identity~\eqref{e:T24}.

-The analogous computations are as straightforward for the \tP\ toric space $\ME[3]m$, encoded by the plain \mFn, $\pFn{\ME[3]m}\<\smt\pDs{\ME[3]m}\<=\pDN{\EE[3]m}$, shown (for $m\<=2$) in the left-most illustration in Figure~\ref{f:3EmSNP}.
-Since the MPCP-subdivided \mTp\ $\pDs{\ME[3]m}$ contains $34{+}4m$ lattice points, we forego here computing the $\binom{36{+}4m}3$ (albeit mostly vanishing) triple divisor intersection numbers.
+The analogous computations are as straightforward for the transpolar toric space $\ME[3]m$, encoded by the (plain) fan, $\pFn{\ME[3]m}\<\smt\pDs{\ME[3]m}\<=\pDN{\EE[3]m}$, shown (for $m\<=2$) in the left-most illustration in Figure~\ref{f:3EmSNP}.
+Since the MPCP-subdivided polytope $\pDs{\ME[3]m}$ has $34{+}4m$ lattice points, we forego here computing the $\binom{36{+}4m}3$ (albeit mostly vanishing) triple divisor intersection numbers.